Garfield County Victim Response Team Leverages CiviCore

 Every organization manages data differently, and GarCo’s operations work best when data is organized by case.
 Because CiviCore victims assistance technology is flexible and enables you to tailor the system to your needs, CiviCore was able to work with Adam to customize their system to match the way they work.
 In GarCo’s system, information is primarily organized by case, but multiple clients or victims can be attached to each case.
 Their team can search the database using any of these components and find the information they need.

-Their team can search their victim services software database using any of these components — client, case, or victim — and find the information they need.
+The Garfield County Victim Response Team can search their victim services software database using any of these components — client, case, or victim — and find the information they need.

 The GarCo Victim Response Team works with multiple agencies, meaning they need to grant outside parties access to select information in their system in order to effectively serve their constituents.
 Using the security capabilities available with CiviCore Victim Services Software, the team can grant users access to only the information they need while keeping other data hidden, protecting the security and confidentiality of their clients.